laanp/Icarus_Mods_Separated/laanp-BuildersDream_Readme.md

   - Allows pre-placement of inner circle beams around a centre beam, that will line up walls/railings for any sized building.
   - Also supports any custom angle rotation of vertical beams around a centre beam, as well as "AutoBuild" feature.
   - Check out the "How-To-Use" video here: [Icarus Mod Tutorial - Pete's Circle Builder](https://youtu.be/SJcZWr_o7Ss?si=FZMb4t0TDTvUwx1F)
+  - Recommended to use for single player client only.
+Dedicated server & multiplayer NOT supported for this module.

 ### 2. Custom_Options (Jimk72):